 Keep in mind, the X-men also have characters like Emma Frost so that means there’s plenty of opportunities for sex appeal.
 This news, in particular, has its share of sexy and romantic connotations so it is relevant for erotica/romance fans.
 If you need proof, I have just two words for you: Sophie Turner.

 I’ll give “Game of Thrones” fans a second to stop smiling.
 I’ll give X-men fans another because some of them, myself included, are still buzzing at her limited, but spectacular performance in “X-men: Apocalypse.”
 Other than Ryan Reynolds, the man who brought Deadpool to life, Ms. Turner may very well hold the key to the future of the X-men movies.

 — BoxOffice (@BoxOffice) April 22, 2017

-Whereas we only got one X-men movie this year with “Logan,” 2018 will bring us three movies.
+Whereas we only got one X-men movie this year with “Logan,” 2018 will bring us two.
 While “Deadpool 2” is sure to generate plenty of interest and dick jokes, it’s “X-men: Dark Phoenix” that will likely determine the fate and future of the X-men movies.
 Other than Sophie Turner’s sex appeal, there’s a lot of uncertainty about that effort.

 That’s because “X-men: Dark Phoenix” isn’t just attempting something bold.
 The Phoenix Saga it’s based on is, by far, the most iconic and acclaimed X-men story of all time.
 Talk to any X-men fan in any capacity and most of them will agree.
 The Phoenix Saga is the gold-encrusted adamantium standard by which all X-men stories are measured.
 It also happens to be the story that Fox woefully botched once before.